 With a few words, a family's life is forever changed: "It's cancer."
 For any patient, these words bring anxiety and fear.
 When that patient is a child, however, no words can express the emotions that send shock waves through a family, friends, and community.
-Today's post begins a two-part story of one such young patient, a little boy named Jack.
+Today's post begins a three-part story of one such young patient, a little boy named Jack.
 (Best of all, Jack's story has a happy ending.)
-Stay with us as we see the challenges of pediatric cancer treatment and infection control through the eyes of a boy and his mother.
+During Childhood Cancer Awareness Month join us as we see the challenges of pediatric cancer treatment and infection control through the eyes of a boy and his mother.

 First, a look at pediatric cancer.
 While rare, cancer accounts for the most deaths by disease past infancy in our country.
 It is estimated that over 15,000 children under the age of 19 will be diagnosed with cancer each year, and that the disease will claim the lives of almost 2,000.
 In good news, the most common childhood cancer, leukemia, is also the most successfully treated, and overall survival rates are improving for all oncology (cancer) patients.